mjgasior/learning_dart/README.md

 * there are *long form* and *short form* constructors in Dart
 * Dart has also *named constructors* which allow to create a different type of constructor for the same class
+* a *named constructor* can be simplified by *forwarding constructor*, that is, refering to other constructors